On a Sunday at Eleven at

 AWARDS

-• Currently nominated BEST LIVE ACTION SHORT FILM and BEST PERFORMANCE: ZOE PEAK, Canadian Screen Awards, 2025
+• Winner - BEST LIVE ACTION SHORT FILM, Canadian Screen Awards, 2025

 • Winner - Best Short Film, Regent Park Film Festival, 2024